Exabyte-io/api-examples/README.md

 1. Open [settings](examples/settings.ipynb) and adjust it to provide authentication parameters.
 See the [corresponding example](examples/system/get_authentication_params.ipynb) for how to obtain the authentication parameters with your username and password.

-2. Navigate to a desired example notebook, open and run it.
+2. Open the desired example notebook, adjust it as necessary and run it.

 # Contribute